TheOtherRolesAU/TheOtherRoles/README.md

 ## Snitch
 ### **Team: Crewmates**
-When the Snitch finishes all the tasks, arrows will appear (only visible to the Snitch) that point to the Impostors (depending on the options also to members of team Jackal).\
+When the Snitch finishes all their tasks, they will get information in chat of the last location of all killers when the meeting starts.\
-When the Snitch has one task left (configurable) the Snitch will be revealed to the Impostors (depending on the options also to members of team Jackal) with an arrow pointing to the Snitch.

-**NOTE**
+When the Snitch only has a configurable amount of tasks left, it will be revealed that there is a Snitch in the game with a text on evil player's screens.

+**NOTE:**
-- If the Impostor(s)/Jackal(s) is/are on a different floor on Submerged when the Snitch finished their tasks, the arrow will always point to the elevator
+- If the Snitch dies, all killers will be informed that the Snitch is dead
+- Last location can be a room or open field

 ### Game Options
 | Name | Description
 |----------|:-------------:|
 | Snitch Spawn Chance | -
 | Task Count Where The Snitch Will Be Revealed | -
-| Include Team Jackal | -
-| Use Different Arrow Color For Team Jackal | -
-| Snitch can't be guessed after finishing all their tasks | -
 -----------------------

 ## Spy